rajnandinitikkal/AI-Tools/Readme.md

 Free/Paid: Free to use. <br>
 [Check Here How To use Google Bard](https://www.youtube.com/watch?v=Qay0SzVNaFU)

 ## AI Coding Assistants

 ### 1. [GitHub Copilot](https://github.com/features/copilot)
-Description: Get AI-based suggestions in real time.
+Description: Get AI-based suggestions in real-time.
 GitHub Copilot suggests code completions as developers type and turn natural language prompts into coding suggestions. <br>
 Free/Paid: Free to use.

 ### 2. [Tabnine](https://www.tabnine.com/)
 Description: Tabnine is a valuable AI assistant for developers, offering AI-powered code completions and suggestions to enhance productivity.
 It supports various programming languages and major IDEs, allowing developers to benefit from its intelligent code suggestions.

 ### 3. [Replit](https://replit.com/)

-Description: Generate, edit, and explain code with Replit AI.Collaborate in our real-time multiplayer editor.Build, test, and deploy directly from the browser.

 Description: Generate, edit, and explain code with Replit AI.
 Collaborate in our real-time multiplayer editor.
 Build, test, and deploy directly from the browser.

 ### 4. [Soursegraphy Cody](https://about.sourcegraph.com/cody)